ujfalusi/sof-linux/Documentation/driver-api/soundwire/bra.rst

 hardware typically inserts markers to help software and hardware interpret raw data

-Each packet will typically have
+Each packet will typically have:

   (1) a 'Start of Packet' indicator.